Model Based Residual Policy Learning with Applications to Antenna Control: Experiments

 We compared the sample efficiency and performance at convergence of MBRPL against several baselines.
-SAC is a model-free state-of-the-art RL algorithm~\citep{SAC_v1, SAC_v2}.
-DQN \citep{dqn} is a well-known discrete action-space model-free method used in several previous works on RL for antenna down-tilt control \citep{safe_tilt,coord_RL, safety_shield_tilt}.
-For DQN, the action space is changed to update the tilt by increments of $\{\SI{-1}{\degree},\SI{0}{\degree}, \SI{1}{\degree} \}$.
-We also compare to ablations of our method: model-based SAC (MBSAC) and stochastic RPL (SRPL).
+SAC is a model-free state-of-the-art RL algorithm~\cite{SAC_v1, SAC_v2}.
+DQN \cite{dqn} is a well-known discrete action-space model-free method used in several previous works on RL for antenna tilt control which has been shown to outperform non-RL baselines \cite{safe_tilt,coord_RL, safety_shield_tilt}.
+For DQN, the action space is changed to update the tilt by discrete increments of $\{\SI{-1}{\degree},\SI{0}{\degree}, \SI{1}{\degree} \}$ compared to the other methods performing continuous increments.
+We also compared to ablations of our method: model-based SAC (MBSAC) and stochastic RPL (SRPL).
 MBSAC uses only the model-based part of the algorithm to train a SAC agent.
 SRPL learns a residual policy to a stochastic baseline policy using SAC.
 Finally, we study the effect of the critic burn-in parameter on MBRPL.
 This parameter controls how many steps the policy is frozen at the baseline policy while the critic trains.

-\paragraph{Baseline policy.} As a baseline policy for MBRPL and SRPL, we use the policy of a SAC agent trained on a modified version of the environment, where all buildings were removed.
-The resulting policy was better than a random policy, but with suboptimal performance in the true environment.
-The baseline has the same observation and action space as our agent.